patloew/CoLocation/README.md

-# Coroutine Location API Library for Android
+# Coroutines Location API Library for Android

-This library wraps the Location APIs in Kotlin `suspend fun` and `Flow`.
+This library wraps the Location APIs in Kotlin coroutines and `Flow`.

 # Donations

 If you like the library and want to support the creator for development/maintenance, you can make a donation in Bitcoin to `bc1q5uejfyl2kskhhveg7lx4fcwgv8hz88r92yzjsu`.
 Thank you!

 # License